All You Need to Know About Medicare

 In addition to the monthly premium that you must pay for Part B, Medicare Part B has an annual deductible.
 This is different from part A deductible where you can pay more than once throughout the year.
 For Part B it’s an annual deductible.

 You only pay it one time a year, and then after you pay it, Medicare will cover 80% of the approved amount for your medical expenses and you’ll pay 20% of the approved amount plus 100% of excess doctor charges.

 You could be expected to pay 100% of excess doctor charges.

-What's an excess doctor charge?
-Well, about 90% of all doctors in the United States do accept Medicare, but they are not required to accept Medicare assignment.
+What’s an excess doctor charge?
+Well, about 90% of all doctors in the United States currently accept Medicare, but they are not required to accept Medicare assignment.
 So, if a doctor does not accept Medicare assignment, then that doctor can charge up to 15% more than the approved amount, and you would be responsible for that.
 This is usually not a problem for a $300 medical bill, but it can be a problem if you have a $300,000 surgery.
 This is another potentially large liability that you have with original Medicare by itself.

 Now, as far as clinical laboratory services, Medicare Part B usually pays 100%, and it will usually also pay 100% of the approved amount for home healthcare.
 For outpatient services, the payment is based on the procedure that you’re having done.

 Lastly, let’s talk about blood.
 You’re responsible for the first three pints of blood, and then after that, Medicare will cover 80% of the approved amount and you’re responsible for the remaining 20%.